Bradford wholesalers run stock in their heads, over-order slow lines and run dry on fast movers

 Exactly what you get

 You get one live stock figure in your real break-bulk selling units, a velocity ranking that stops the over-ordering, and clear alerts for both dead slow stock and fast movers running low, so the cash currently tied up on your shelves comes back into the business.
 Food lines get date and rotation tracking to kill write-offs.
-This is the operational heart that feeds your accounting software and ERP (Enterprise Resource Planning) software, links to a warehouse management system as you grow, and surfaces in business intelligence dashboards so the owner sees stock and cash at a glance.
+This is the operational heart that feeds your accounting software and ERP (Enterprise Resource Planning) software, links to a warehouse management system as you grow, and surfaces in business intelligence (BI) dashboards so the owner sees stock and cash at a glance.

 How to choose a developer in Bradford